 The JST footnotes came from the printed RLDS Inspired Version (1944 edition), not from the manuscripts.
 See New Testament Manuscript 2, folio 2, page 4, line 9; and RLDS Committee Manuscript, Matthew, page 73, line 6, Library-Archives, Community of Christ, Independence, Missouri.
 The words “and worthy” are inserted on both manuscripts in Joseph Smith III’s handwriting.

-Frederick G. Williams, undated statement concerning his employment as scribe, Frederick G. Williams Papers, Church Archives, The Church of Jesus Christ of Latter-day Saints, Salt Lake City, Utah (hereafter, Church Archives); and Joseph Smith to W. W. Phelps, July 31, 1832, Joseph Smith Collection, Church Archives, published in Dean C. Jessee, ed., The Personal Writings of Joseph Smith, rev. (Salt Lake City: Deseret Book, 2002), 274.
+Frederick G. Williams, undated statement concerning his employment as scribe, Frederick G. Williams Papers, Church History Library, The Church of Jesus Christ of Latter-day Saints, Salt Lake City, Utah; and Joseph Smith to W. W. Phelps, July 31, 1832, Joseph Smith Collection, Church History Library; published in Dean C. Jessee, ed., The Personal Writings of Joseph Smith, rev. ed.
+(Salt Lake City: Deseret Book, 2002), 274.

 For an extended discussion of the possible types of changes in the JST, see Faulring, Jackson, and Matthews, Joseph Smith’s New Translation of the Bible, 8–11.